-If you’re looking for a simple way to get started in real estate without a lot of money, real estate wholesaling could be a viable option.
-Real estate wholesaling involves finding discounted properties and putting the property under contract for a third-party buyer.
-Before closing, the wholesaler sells their interest in the property to a real estate investor or a cash buyer.
+If you’re looking for a way to try real estate investing but you don’t have a ton of money to invest, real estate wholesaling could be a viable option.
+Real estate wholesaling involves finding properties for sale, putting them under contract and then finding a third-party buyer.
+When a sale completes successfully, the wholesaler takes a cut in return for connecting the buyer and seller.

 What is real estate wholesaling?